krizdingus/krizdingus.com/README.md

 There are glitch effects, scanlines, subtle hover tilts, and other things no one asked for but everyone secretly enjoys.
 If you click the hero section, it even flickers like a CRT having a moment.

 ### Projects That Range from Useful to "Why?"
-The content hasn't changed much, it's still mostly a gallery of things I've built, printed, soldered, or hallucinated into existence at 2 a.m.
+The content hasn't changed much, it's still mostly a gallery of things I've built, printed, or hallucinated into existence at 2 a.m.

 Some of my favorites:
 - Mini MagSafe Zyn Container: For the nicotine-powered coder in all of us